checkCircle

 What should I do if I haven’t reported crypto taxes in previous years?

 If you haven’t reported your cryptocurrency gains and income in previous tax years, you can apply for a correction through the Voluntary Disclosures program.
+The CRA can grant tax relief (and generally is more lenient towards taxpayers who come forward voluntarily about unreported income).

 If your application is approved, you will be required to pay taxes plus interest.
 However, you will receive prosecution relief, and potentially penalty relief and partial interest relief.